guting-h/Assignment_grader/REFLECTION.md

 ## Overview

-The application offers a grader system that enables users to solve programming assignments interactively.
-Upon opening the application, users see an assignment title and handout, along with a textarea to write their Python solution.
-When they submit their code, it is sent for grading.
-After the grading result is available, it will automatically be updated and displayed to the user.
-Submitting a correct solution allows the user to navigate to a new assignmnent page.
-Each uniquely completed assignment rewards 100 points, which is added to total number of points visible at the top of the page.

 1. **Frontend (Svelte App)**
     - Displays assignments and allows users to write & submit Python code.
     - Shows real-time grading updates via WebSockets.